autonomys/subspace/README.md

    --bootnodes "/dns/test-rpc.subspace.network/tcp/30333/p2p/12D3KooWAbeaefPbU9brfEUKZPeqptT5uxcsEQxQacPFhE1Z5nbs" ^
    --telemetry-url "wss://telemetry.polkadot.io/submit/ 1"`
 4. After running this command, Windows may ask you for permissions related to firewall, select `allow` in this case.
-5. This will start the farmer: `./subspace-farmer-x86_64-*-snapshot -- farm`
+5. This will start the farmer (do this in another terminal): `./subspace-farmer-x86_64-*-snapshot farm`

 ### To Farm By Yourself (Offline)